turingschool/curriculum/source/projects/microblogger.markdown

 Getting each friend's last message was cool, but they're in some random order.
 Sort them by the `screen_name` in alphabetical order!
 I want you to hack out the code, but the way I did it would read like this:

-"take the friends list and use the `sort_by` method, then call each one `friend` and find the `friend.screen_name`".
+"take the friends list and use the [Array#sort_by](http://rubydoc.info/stdlib/core/Enumerable#sort_by-instance_method) method, then call each one `friend` and find the `friend.screen_name`".
 You might look at how you used `sort_by` in EventManager for syntax clues.
 (NOTE: Ruby considers all capital letters to come earlier in alphabetical order than lowercase letters.
 To keep all your letters together regardless of capitalization, change `friend.screen_name` to `friend.screen_name.downcase` when sorting)

 Second, these messages are lacking any time context.
 The `status` hash has a key named `created_at` which holds a string like this one: `Thu Jul 23 23:31:16 +0000 2009`.
 That's the information we need, but it's in an ugly format.
 Use these steps to make the data more useable: